 frames, and Extended Channel Switch Announcement frames until the intended channel switch time.

+The AP should also include the Max Channel Switch Time element in Beacon and Probe Response frames when the Extended Channel Switch Announcement element is present.
 The AP may request STAs in the BSS to stop transmissions until the channel switch takes place by setting the

 Extended Channel Switch Mode field to 1 in the Extended Channel Switch Announcement element.
 If